Necessary Illusions: for the secular and religious

 UCLA Psychology professor, Shelly Taylor, notes in her book Positive Illusions, “normal human thought and perception is marked not by accuracy but by positive self-enhancing illusions about the self, the world, and the future.
 These illusions are not merely characteristic of human thought; they appear to actually be adaptive, promoting rather than undermining good mental health.”
 We ought not think that the religious person is full of fanciful magical thinking, while the secular person is fully in-touch with ‘reality’.
 What research shows is that even the secular person embraces illusions that serve an adaptive feature to personal well-being.

 In my line of work in dealing with death and dying, the most common illusion [especially with secular people] occurs when death is experienced.
 I am perpetually baffled at how people convince themselves that they are alright, just after their spouse of 50 years had died.
-Obviously, the act of denial serves a self-preservation role: if I don’t dwell on it, I’ll be able to move forward.
+Obviously, the act of denial serves a self-preservation role: if I act like it didn’t happen, I won’t feel the pain.
 And, in a lot of cases this illusion can be adaptive, as it can prevent one from spiraling into despair, suicide or depression.
 But it’s a common illusion nevertheless.
-The protection of our self, ego, and identity is so important; and we will adopt whatever illusions can preserve our self-concept.
+The protection of our self, ego, and identity is so important; and we will adopt whatever illusions we can to preserve our ego intact.

-I believe this is a very important point in demonstrating the ubiquitous of illusions, so allow me to provide eight palpable examples of the illusions that both secular and religious people live by:
+I believe this is a very important point in demonstrating the ubiquitousnous of illusions, so allow me to provide eight palpable examples of the illusions that both secular and religious people live by:

 #1 We overestimate our abilities: We are introduced to self-deceptive methods early on in life.
 Young children do not differentiate very well between what they wish could be true and what they think is true, and thus they show wishful thinking in their estimations of their abilities [Stipek, D.J.
 (1984).
 Young children’s performance expectations: Logical analysis or wishful thinking?
 In I. Nicholls (Ed.), Advances in motivation and achievement (Vol. 3, pp. 33-56), Greenwich, CT: JAI Press].